List of Saw characters: Detective Fitch

 Fitch is a corrupt homicide detective in the South Metro Precinct.
-During his time as a patrol officer he shot a motorist dead for insulting him, but the matter was covered up.
-He also refused to respond to Detective Zeke Banks' call for backup 12 years prior to the events of the film, which resulted in Banks getting shot.
-Fitch is partnered with Detective Deborah Kraus, and whilst pursuing a lead in the investigation into the murder of Detective Marv Bozwick he decides to go after a suspect himself, as opposed to informing Banks.
+During his time as a patrol officer, he shot a motorist dead for insulting him, but the matter was covered up.
+He also refused to respond to Detective Zeke Banks' call for backup 12 years prior to the events of the film, which resulted in Zeke getting shot.
+Fitch is partnered with Detective Deborah Kraus, and whilst pursuing a lead in the investigation into the murder of Detective Marv Bozwick he decides to go after a suspect himself, as opposed to informing Zeke.
 He is captured by the Jigsaw copycat and placed in a trap where he has to choose between having his fingers ripped off or being electrocuted in a bath of water.
 Whilst in the trap he is shown dash cam footage of him gunning down the innocent driver years prior.
 Fitch is too slow in activating the mechanism to pull off his fingers, resulting in him getting electrocuted to death.